GridPane is pleased to announce that we’ve accepted a strategic investment from Automattic: Read all about it

 2. Be resource intensive and/or slow your sites down.

-3. Create false positives.
+3. Create confusing false positives.

 4. Cause database table locking which can literally cause 502/504s across ALL of your websites on a given server.